doars/doars/packages/doars-fetch/README.md

   - `@param {Doars} library` A doars library instance.
   - `@param {Object} options = null` [See options](#doarsstorertc-options).
   - `@returns {DoarsFetch}`
+- `disable` Disables the plugin.
+Can only be called when the doars is disabled.
+- `enable` Enables the plugin.
+Can only be called when the doars is disabled.

 #### DoarsFetch options

-- `{Object} defaultInit = {}` Default init to use, the init object provided when calling fetch will be merged with this default.
+- `{Object} fetchOptions = {}` Default fetch options to use, the options object provided when calling fetch will be merged with this default.

 ## Compatible versions